Da Boom: Plot

-In a live action epilogue, which serves as a parody of Dallas, the events of the episode are revealed to have been a dream experienced by Pam Ewing (Victoria Principal).
-Disturbed, she tells her husband Bobby (Patrick Duffy) that she dreamt about a strange episode of Family Guy.
-Bobby comforts her but then pauses and asks, "What's Family Guy?" and the two turn and look with confusion at the audience.
+In a live-action epilogue parodying the soap opera Dallas, the entire episode is revealed to have been a dream experienced by Pam Ewing.
+Disturbed, she tells her husband Bobby that she dreamt about a strange episode of Family Guy.
+Bobby comforts her, but then pauses and asks, "What's Family Guy?"
+The couple then turns to look directly at the camera in confusion.